-At Central, everyone from the Preschool to the High School shares a school under one roof.
-Older students become very conscious of their role in serving as models and mentors to younger students..
-Fourth graders read to Preschoolers each Friday.
-Kindergarten and first graders learn together using an intentional two year multi-age curriculum.
-Second and third graders learn from each other at their own pace and remain with the same teacher in a multi-age classroom for two years.
-Middle School students choose high school students as buddies and participate in activities together each month.
+At Central, everyone from Kindergarten to High School shares a school under one roof.
+Older students become very conscious of their role in serving as models and mentors to younger students.
+Fourth graders read to Kindergarteners each Friday.
+Middle School students choose high school students as buddies and participate in activities together each month and sit by each other in chapel.
+High schoolers bond with elementary students through Teacher Apprenticeship mini term and Teacher Internship courses.
 These intentional relational opportunities knit together the fabric of the school.

 Opportunities for Service